 After more than four decades of writing, Anne Rice is still going strong.
 In 2017, she and her son Christopher Rice, who is also a successful author, teamed up and published “Ramses the Damned: The Passion of Cleopatra.”
 I attended the lecture and book signing at Barnes & Noble in Los Angeles, California, and got to meet the two!
 I was speechless and had no idea what to say when my turn came to have my book signed.
 What do you say to the woman who has inspired you to become a writer?

-This past October, Anne Rice released the newest tale in The Vampire Chronicles, “Blood Communion” where she continues the story of the beloved Brat Prince Lestat.
-I’ll be starting this book soon and am very excited!
+In October 2018, Anne Rice released the newest tale in The Vampire Chronicles, “Blood Communion” where she continues the story of the beloved Brat Prince Lestat.

 There are no words to fully express what an inspiration Anne Rice has been to me.
 Her novels motivated me to become a writer as a teen and are what propelled me to obtain both my bachelor and master’s degrees in literature.
 She instilled in me a deep appreciation for the written word and I can only hope to one day produce a work that will inspire others.